pingcap/docs-cn/system-variables.md

 - Default value: 0
 - This variable is used to limit the maximum number of requests TiDB can send to TiKV at the same time.
 0 means no limit.

-### tidb_track_aggregate_memory_usage <span class="version-mark">New in v5.0.0-rc</span>

-> **Warning:**
->
-> `tidb_track_aggregate_memory_usage` is currently an experimental feature.
-It is not recommended to use this feature in the production environment.

-- Scope: SESSION | GLOBAL
-- Default value: OFF
-- This variable controls whether to track the memory usage of the aggregate function.
-When you enable this feature, TiDB counts the memory usage of the aggregate function, which might cause the overall SQL memory statistics to exceed the threshold [`mem-quota-query`](/tidb-configuration-file.md#mem-quota-query), and then be affected by the behavior defined by [`oom-action`](/tidb-configuration-file.md#oom-action).

 ### tidb_txn_mode

 - Scope: SESSION | GLOBAL